SuperArbor/batchcap/README.md

 ### Run the tool

 You can choose to run the tool with command or with script.
+Usually when there is only one video to be captured, running with command is more handy, otherwise running with a script is more convenient.

 #### Run with command

-Run the following line in shell.
+Run the following line in powershell (Windows) or bash (Linux).

 ```powershell
 # This command captures screenshot(s) of path_to_folder_or_file (or the videos under the folder).